Start9Labs/documentation/site/source/user-manual/upgrade-hardware/lnd-migration.rst

     .. figure:: /_static/images/hardware-pics/lnd_migration_actions.png
         :width: 60%

 #.
 The migration action may take several minutes to complete.
-Once the action had completed and your old node has been unplugged, you may safely start LND on StartOS. **Remember - Do not restart your old node after the migration has completed!**
+Once the action has completed and your old node has been unplugged, you may safely start LND on StartOS. **Remember - NEVER restart your old node after the migration has completed!**